Easy Baked Shrimp Mac and Cheese

 - In a large bowl, mix together gruyere cheese and white cheddar cheese.
 Remove Dutch oven from heat and add half of the mixed cheese.
 Fold until cheese is melted.

-- Add cooked pasta and shrimp to the Dutch oven, and fold to combine with the sauce.
+- Add shrimp and cooked pasta to the Dutch oven, and fold to combine with the sauce.
 Transfer mixture to prepared baking dish.

 - In a small bowl, melt remaining 2 tablespoons of butter.
 Add breadcrumbs and grated Parmesan, and stir to incorporate evenly.